 In total, the data of 60 participants each from Germany and America were examined.
 The American participants were more motivated by praise and felt more challenged by criticism than the German participants, but also found the tasks more strenuous overall.
 This result shows that cultural differences are still an important factor to be considered in design even today.

-“Wow – You are terrible at this!” was presented at the IVA 2020.
+“Wow – You are terrible at this!” summarizes the results of our virtual agents study with Florida and was presented at the IVA 2020.

 The publication is publicly available here.